Myron MacKenzie’s Meat

 And his great cleaver danced with precision,

-Observed the young girl from the foot of her bed,
+Leered the dear girl from the foot of her bed,

 Her beating heart quickened whenever a chicken,